 WHEN: Thursday 23 March, 1pm – 2pm

-Curated by Fipe Preuss, Co Director of Nuholani Polynesian Dance and producer of Vaiusu Creators Space.
-Part dance, part talk, part connection and a permission to disconnect from the outside and tune into our bodies ability to tell stories beyond our own words.
+Curated by Co-Director of Nuholani Polynesian Dance and producer of Vaiusu Creators Space Fipe Preuss.
+Part dance, part talk, part connection, and a permission to disconnect from the outside and tune into our bodies’ ability to tell stories beyond our own words.

 WHEN: Thursday 23 March, 2:30pm – 3:30pm

-Can you reverse a trailer or fold a fitted sheet?
-Do you know how live without your mobile or ask for a raise?
-Want to know how to hold a conversation or be more compassionate?
-These short ‘How to’ sessions will cover a range of topics designed to make life just that little bit easier as told by people who have done the hard work for you.
+Do you know how to back a trailer or ask for a payrise?
+These short ‘How to’ sessions will make life just that little bit easier as told by people who have done the hard work for you.